david-ocm/opencircuitmaker-website/django-website-notes/README.md

 ### Server prerequisites

-1. Debian 12 or equivalent installed, using a cloud provider, home machine etc.
+1. Debian Linux or equivalent installed
-2. Logged into the server with an account that has sudo via ssh.
+2. Logged into the server as root.
 3. A minimal site is already running using Apache2, to test DNS, HTTPS etc.
 4. Python3 is installed on the server.